About Make Works Birmingham

 Welcome to Make Works Birmingham

-Make Works Birmingham is being developed by Workshop Birmingham.
+Make Works Birmingham is being produced by Workshop Birmingham.

-Workshop Birmingham is run by Ruth Claxton and Sean O'Keeffe and aims to help artists, designers and makers make better use of Birmingham, the City of a Thousand Trades.
+Workshop Birmingham is run by Sean O'Keeffe and Ruth Claxton and aims to help artists, designers and makers make better use of Birmingham, the City of a Thousand Trades.
 By linking local manufacturers, material suppliers and fabricators with the creative sector we hope to make processes more accessible, develop new connections and unlock resources, skills, knowledge and facilities which will encourage and enable more people to prototype, make and manufacture locally.

 As well as developing Make Works Birmingham we are also running a pilot programme of affordable workshops, master-classes, factory tours and demonstrations for designers, makers and artists, delivered by some of the manufacturers, material suppliers and fabricators that we are meeting.